-Youth in Development (YD) Peace Corps Volunteers (PCVs) work with youth ages 10-19, especially those in the second (ages 10-13) and third cycle (ages 13-16) of the Costa Rican Education system.
-The project goal is to equip youth to be healthy, productive, and active citizens.
-In support of this goal, PCVs will collaborate with partners (youth service providers, parents, youth leaders, community leaders, and/or other organizations or NGOs) on specific program activities across three project objectives:
+Peace Corps Costa Rica’s Youth In Development Volunteers (hereafter, Volunteers) work with youth ages 10-19, especially those in the second (ages 10-13) and third cycle (ages 13-16) of the Costa Rican education system.
+The project aims to equip youth to be healthy, productive, and active citizens.
+In support of this goal, Volunteers will collaborate with partners (youth service providers, parents, youth leaders, community leaders, and/or other organizations or NGOs) on specific program activities across three project objectives:

-a) Strengthen youth wellbeing: PCVs support partners in designing, implementing, and facilitating workshops, clubs, camps, and similar spaces regarding life skills, gender equality, sports, arts, and/or recreation activities in the school or community.
+a) Strengthen youth wellbeing: Volunteers support partners in designing, implementing, and facilitating workshops, clubs, camps, and similar spaces regarding life skills, gender equality, sports, arts, and/or recreation activities in the school or community.

-b) Strengthen opportunities for youth community engagement: PCVs support partners in designing, implementing, and facilitating activities to promote active youth participation in community life by engaging them as leaders and participants of Volunteer opportunities, service learning, and awareness activities in both schools and communities.
+b) Strengthen opportunities for youth community engagement: Volunteers support partners in designing, implementing, and facilitating activities to promote youth participation in community life by engaging them as leaders and participants of volunteer opportunities, service learning, and awareness activities in both schools and communities.

-c) Strengthen youth support systems: PCVs support partners in designing, implementing, and facilitating activities that promote positive youth development, and activities that foster a supportive environment for youth through positive interactions and communications with parents and caregivers.
+c) Strengthen youth support systems: Volunteers support partners in designing, implementing, and facilitating activities that promote positive youth development and activities that foster a supportive environment for youth through positive interactions and communications with parents and caregivers.

-All assignments have a strong focus on preventative activities, which includes empowering youth through education, community-based activities, and furthering children’s rights.
+All assignments strongly focus on preventative activities, including empowering youth through education, community-based activities, and furthering children’s rights.

-PCVs work in communities identified in collaboration with our host country agencies (the Ministry of Public Education and other government institutions) who request to receive a Youth Development Volunteer.
+Volunteers work in communities identified in collaboration with our host country agencies (the Ministry of Public Education and other government institutions) which request to receive a Youth Development Volunteer.
 The program prioritizes under-resourced communities.
-Each Volunteer typically works in two public schools, or a school and another organization serving youth.
+Each Volunteer typically works in two public schools or a school and another organization serving youth.

-PCVs will perform a participatory community assessment of resources and needs during the first months of service.
-Based on that analysis and partner’s requests, each PCV, in collaboration with local professionals and community leaders, will create a work plan for service.
-PCVs typically support ongoing youth-oriented programs in schools and the community, bringing new ideas, approaches, and/or techniques to those spaces.
-PCVs also lead the creation of new youth-oriented prevention programs coordinating with and including partners to ensure relevance and sustainability.
-PCVs must be prepared to be proactive, self-driven, and to motivate others about the importance of working with and towards youth development.
+Volunteers will perform a participatory community assessment of resources and needs during the first months of service.
+Based on that analysis and partner’s requests, each Volunteer will create a work plan for service in collaboration with local professionals and community leaders.
+Volunteers typically support ongoing youth-oriented programs in schools and the community, bringing new ideas, approaches, and/or techniques to those spaces.
+Volunteers also support creating new youth-oriented prevention programs, coordinating with partners to ensure relevance and sustainability.
+Volunteers must be proactive, self-driven, and motivate others about advancing youth development.

-PCVs continuously monitor and evaluate the activities in their work plan, and every six months submit work reports on their progress and results to the YD program staff and their community partners.
-PCVs are expected to work full time to address community and partner needs, which might include working weekends.
-PCVs and the assigned institutions will coordinate a work schedule according to the projects identified in the Work Plan.
+Volunteers continuously monitor and evaluate the activities in their Work Plan, and every six months submit work reports on their progress and results to program staff and their community partners.
+Volunteer works full-time to address community and partner needs, which might include working weekends.
+Volunteers, and the assigned institutions, will coordinate a work schedule according to the projects identified in the Work Plan.